 Baby potatoes are delicious.
 Once the potato plants bloom, you can begin harvesting potatoes as needed for meals.
 Dig carefully beneath the soil and pull out what you need.
 Try not to damage too many roots so the plant can continue growing.
 If you are growing potatoes for storage, allow the tubers to remain in the ground to mature fully.

-You will find everything you need to start growing potatoes in my Kindle book, Grow a Good Life Guide to Growing Potatoes.
-Whether you are striving for a few gourmet fingerling potatoes or a large crop for winter food storage, this Kindle book will show how you can grow your own, organic, homegrown potatoes.
+You will find everything you need to start growing potatoes in my PDF eBook, Grow a Good Life Guide to Growing Potatoes.
+Whether you are striving for a few gourmet fingerling potatoes or a large crop for winter food storage, this guide will show how you can grow your own, organic, homegrown potatoes.
 Click here to learn more.

 You May Also Like: